 By joining the programme, Enel intends to strengthen its own areas of collaboration.
 What’s more, working with an organisation with such a high international profile enables us to create greater visibility for our activities in this field.
 Examples include two of this year’s publications, namely the position paper Cities of Tomorrow.
 Circular Cities and the 100 Italian Circular Economy Stories research project, which was carried out in collaboration with the Symbola Foundation.

-Above all, though, we show our commitment to the circular economy through our everyday activities, starting with the Futur-e project, with which we want to make the best use of power plants that have reached the end of their productive cycle.
+Above all, though, we show our commitment to the circular economy through our everyday activities, starting with our commitment with which we want to make the best use of power plants that have reached the end of their productive cycle.
 We look for the best solution for each site by working alongside the local community: in this way we can transform the facilities into new opportunities for the surrounding area.
 We are also following the principle of circularity for the Cantieri sostenibili project (Sustainable construction sites) in the choice of materials to use and recovering those that have been demolished.

 To assess effectiveness of our actions we have developed a method for measuring their circularity - the CirculAbility model, which we also apply to our suppliers.
 Indeed we believe in the importance of promoting the culture of circularity, and for this reason we organise awareness activities like conventions, publications and a dedicated section on our website.